h-a-graham/EAlidaR/README.md

 resolution is chosen, Composite data will be requested.
 I intend to add support for the time series data in the near future.

 ### Installation

 `devtools::install_github('h-a-graham/EAlidaR')`

+### Checking for available data

+You can check the availability of data for your region by using `check_coverage` which returns a ggplot of the available coverage.
+To see national scale coverage use `national_covaerage`.
+However, at present these functions only display the Composite data, and don't include NLP extents.
+For more information on data coverage see this [web portal](https://environment.maps.arcgis.com/apps/webappviewer/index.html?id=f765c2a97d644f08927d5cd5abe58d87)

 ### Examples:

 Here is a simple use case where we download the available 2m DTM data for one of the example regions provided with the package `Ashop_sf`.
-First, you can check the availability of data for your region by using `check_coverage` which returns a ggplot of the available coverage (To see national scale coverage use `national_covaerage`).
-Then, using the `get_area` function we retrieve a single raster as ‘merge_tiles’ is TRUE.
+Using the `get_area` function, we retrieve a single raster as ‘merge_tiles’ is TRUE.
 We can save this data in a desired location with ‘dest_folder’, ‘out_name’ and ‘ras_format’ arguments but, in this case, rasters are stored in the `tempfile()` location and will be available only during